triplefox/ludamixhx/README.md

 * Data-in-vector: The class treats a large numeric Vector as multiple instances of a more complex record type, avoiding indirection and tracing costs.
 * Object pool: Many of the same object are held in a container and toggled on and off as necessary to avoid "thrashing" in the garbage collector.

+## GrowVector1, GrowVector2, GrowVector3, GrowVector4, GrowVector8

+These are Vector wrappers that contain an additional length, an automatic (doubling) resize, a reader pointer, and a "struct size" according to the number(1,2,3,4,8) making it easy to bundle multiple values per index.

 ## Grid.hx

 A 1-dimensional abstraction for storing 2-dimensional tilemap data.
 It assumes tiles are integers.